saidatsanni/Simulating-Patient-Wait-Time-In-The-Emergency-Department-ED-/README.md

 * Arrival Distribution and Emergency Room Availability are simulated based on schedule in the dataset.
 * Service time of the Receptionist/Triage Nurse is simulated using Beta distribution.

 Model verification is conducted, proposed modifications are made and assessed.
-See the final project presentation here: [Waiting in the ed department on A Typical Day(Simulation Modeling of Waiting Times in the ED.pdf)
+See the final project presentation here: [Waiting in the ed department on A Typical Day(SIMULATING-PATIENT-WAIT-TIME-IN-THE-EMERGENCY-DEPARTMENT-ED-/Simulation Modeling of Waiting Times in the ED.pdf)

 **Conclusion**